ironfugu/about-us/dev_culture.md

 ## Our Mission

-`Any hardware combination, any OS, any location, our DC or yours, 100% successful provisions under 60 seconds`
+`Any hardware combination, any OS, any location, in our DC or yours, 100% successful provisions under 60 seconds`

 ## Our Company Core Values

+* We are excited about leading our industry.
+* We are driven, ambitious and persistent people.
+* We find creative solutions to hard problems.
+* We are effective at getting things done the right way.
+* We are community minded and do the right thing.

-## Doing it right with Core Behaviors
+## Enforced through Core Behaviors

  * __Care about...__ - This is the most important behavior as all other behaviors depend on this
       * Care about the craftmanship of your work.